RBC Life Insurance Review 2026

 • Exchange and conversion options let policyholders convert to longer term or permanent coverage

-• Breadth of options can be confusing
+• The breadth of options can be confusing

 • High policy fees and rider fees on non-medical policies